Steps to take after reaching a financial agreement

 Why is a consent order necessary?

 A financial agreement will only become binding between the parties to it when it has been drawn up as a draft consent order and then approved by the court and sealed as a court order.
 This provides both parties with certainty and security as to future financial positions.
 It is only by obtaining a court order that the financial claims that you have against each other by virtue of your marriage can be dismissed, either immediately, or at a specified date in the future, thus protecting your financial positions.
-If the financial agreement reached between you is not incorporated into a consent order and sealed by the court, your financial claims against each other will remain open, even after your marriage has ended and decree absolute has been pronounced.
+If the financial agreement reached between you is not incorporated into a consent order and sealed by the court, your financial claims against each other will remain open, even after your marriage has ended and final order has been pronounced.
 See also Can an order be varied? below.

 How does a consent order become a court order?